TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Overview/Menu/Index.rst

 All modules are explained in the **About modules** module in the help category.
-Please note that the categories can be folded using the little + / - buttons next to the name.
+Please note that the categories can be folded using the little arrow icons next to the name.